FarhadIbrahimov/myChatProject/README/UserAuthentication.md

 # User Authentication and Error Handling in Express.js

+:warning: **Warning:** Always store your sensitive information in .env file and include it into .gitinore file

 ## Overview

 This README provides an overview of the implementation of user authentication and error handling in an Express.js application.
 It covers topics such as password hashing, error middleware, and the use of `express-async-handler` for asynchronous route handling.